 Purring

-When African greys are happy and content, they purr.
-It’s lower than the angry growl and can be heard when you stroke and pet the parrot.
+When African greys feel happy and contented, they make purring sounds.
+It’s lower-pitched than an angry growl and can be heard when you stroke and pet a parrot.

-You’ll know if the African grey parrot’s happy and healthy because it’ll show the following signs:
+You’ll know if an African grey parrot is happy and healthy because it’ll show the following signs:

 - Standing upright on its perch.